 - Explain the basic tools and techniques used to improve OH&S performance

 How will I be evaluated?

 Your grade will be based in part on individual participation.
 You’re expected to attend all 39 hours of classes, engage in discussions and review all handouts.
 You must also complete two exams and one written assignment.

 Textbooks and learning materials

 No texbooks are required for this course.
-All course materials will be made available to you online.
+All other course materials will be provided online.

 Hardware and software requirements

 You will access your course materials using SFU's online course management system, Canvas.
 You will receive course details and Canvas access instructions on the first day of the course.
 You can check if your browser is compatible with Canvas here.

 New to online learning?
 See Online Programs and Courses for helpful videos and additional information.